Disgruntled/auth0_aws_Saml/readme.md

 This can be referenced in your aws SDK, or if using the cli add "--profile saml" to all your one-liners.

+## Config File

+Recently added capabilities:

+Will read from samlapi_formauth.conf to parse a config.
+Example configuration provided.

+The variables are all things you will need to get from auth0, including:

+your tenant (auth0 displayname) your client_id
+your auth0 userpool (connection) username/password
+output format/region to your own AWS taste

 ## Dependencies